eugenebb71/EditWatcher/README.md

-# editwatcher README
+# DevAlert README

-This is the README for your extension "editwatcher".
+This is the README for your extension "DevAlert".

 ## Features